-In this section, we’ll address the changes we’ve undergone to ensure the health of our team, our dedication to complete remote service, and the multiple ways we are prepared to handle any future financial uncertainty.
+In this section, we’ll address the changes we’ve undergone to ensure the health of our team amid COVID-19, our options for complete remote service, and the multiple ways we are prepared to handle financial uncertainty.

-- Amplify Credit Union, like other financial institutions, has been deemed "critical infrastructure" by the Department of the Treasury and will be exempted from Austin's city-wide shelter-in-place order.
+- Amplify Credit Union, like other financial institutions, has been deemed "critical infrastructure" by the Department of the Treasury and is from Austin's shelter-in-place orders.

 - If you are worried about your ability to make your upcoming loan payments, Amplify is offering deferment options available to eligible borrowers.
 See below for more information.